 - add maple syrup to your filling

-- to remove tassies from the pan easily, use cookie spray and remove them immediately while they’re still hot
+- to remove Tassies from the pan easily, use cookie spray and remove them immediately while they're still hot

+"Can you freeze these?"
 Yes!
 They freeze well and will last for at least 3 months properly stored.
 To freeze them, wait until they fully cool and lay in a Tupperware container.
 Then place a layer of parchment paper in between the bottom layer and add a second layer.
 Continue until your container is full.
 Seal as well as you can with plastic wrap/foil and or a tightly fitted lid.

-Other mini desserts you may like:
+Other holiday desserts you may like:

 Easy Pecan Tassie Cookies (Nut Cups)

 - Mini Muffin Pan

 - 2 cups flour